51st Expeditionary Signal Battalion: World War II

-The battalion returned to New York on 27 June 1919 and moved to Camp Vail, New Jersey.
-The battalion was re-designated on 18 March 1921, as the 51st Signal Battalion.
-On 5 August 1925, the battalion returned to Fort Monmouth, New Jersey and would remain there until after World War II.

-The battalion received additional training at Fort A.P.
-Hill, Virginia, Camp Blanding, Florida, and Camp Stewart, Georgia.
-The battalion participated in the Louisiana Maneuvers prior to deploying for Europe.
 On 4 March 1943, the battalion headed to North Africa and staged and participated in the Invasion of Sicily, followed by a mission to provide communications support to forces arriving in Italy in October 1943.
+As Allied forces attacked across the Volturno Line on the evening of 12–13 October, the 51st Signal Battalion provided essential communications support to the Fifth Army.

+Aside from its standard signal support, 51st handled nonstandard missions as well.
+After Allied Forces secured Palermo, the battalion took over an office building in the city, set up a post office, and oversaw mail distribution in the area.
+Additionally, Officers of the unit frequently carried coded messages between senior staff members, including the commanding general of II Corps, George S. Patton.

 For its service in World War II, the battalion was credited with five campaigns and received the Meritorious Unit Commendation.

 Korean War

 On 1 March 1945, the unit was reorganized and redesignated as the 51st Operation Signal Battalion.
 Then again, on 8 September 1950, the unit became known as the 51st Signal Battalion, Corps.
 During the Korean War, the battalion supported I Corps in ten campaigns and received two Meritorious Unit Commendations and the Republic of Korea Presidential Unit Citation.
 The battalion remained in Korea after the hostilities as part of Eighth Army.
 After the Korean War cease fire, the battalion was reorganized and redesignated as the 51st Signal Battalion.
 The battalion remained in Korea until 16 March 1981 when it moved to Ludwigsburg, West Germany in support of VII Corps.